 By definition, scaling means growing your business in a way that allows you to maintain or improve profits while also increasing sales and expanding into new markets.
 There are a number of reasons why this is so important.
 First of all, it allows you to reach more customers and grow your revenue.
 This is the key—to keep doing what you’re doing, but grow the profits.

 Scaling also helps you to build a stronger brand and establish yourself as a leader in your industry—and it gives you the opportunity to bring on new team members and delegate tasks.
 This can be the key to taking your business to the next level.

 If you’re looking to grow your business, scaling is the way to do it.
-Now let’s take a look at three ways you can do it.
+Now let’s take a look at four ways you can do it.